mmsaki/forge-lsp/README.md

 A Language Server Protocol (LSP) implementation for Solidity development using Foundry's compilation and linting infrastructure.

-This work is a continuation from my [foundry-rs/foundry PR #11187](https://github.com/foundry-rs/foundry/pull/11187).
+This work is a continuation from [foundry-rs/foundry PR #11187](https://github.com/foundry-rs/foundry/pull/11187).

 ## Install